-A liable manufacturer can include bug multi-national companies or smaller individual parties.
-This includes anyone involved in the marketing or design or of the product.
+Manufacturer: A liable manufacturer can include big multinational companies or smaller individual parties.
+This includes anyone involved in the marketing or design of the product.

-A retailer who sells an item is implying that the product is safe and suitable for use.
+Retailer: A retailer who sells an item implies that the product is safe and suitable for use.
 If the consumer purchases a defective item, even if it is not purchased from the manufacturer, the retailer can be held liable for damages.

 Wholesaler: A wholesaler works as the bridge between the manufacturer and the retailer.